guhan/zerotociso/docs/SAML.md

 - **Access Granted**:
   - **E** The service provider (SP) receives the SAML assertion, verifies the digital signature of the IdP, and extracts the user's information and authentication status.
 If everything checks out, the user is granted access to the service or application without needing to log in again.

-## What are the benefits of SAML?

-- **Single Sign-On (SSO)**: Users only need to authenticate once and can access multiple services seamlessly.
-- **Security**: SAML uses digital signatures and encryption to ensure the integrity and confidentiality of the authentication and authorization process.
-- **Interoperability**: SAML is a widely accepted standard for SSO and works across different platforms and technologies.
-- **Centralized Identity Management**: Identity providers (IdPs) centralize user authentication (_federation_), simplifying user management and access control.
-- **Decentralized Architecture**: Different service providers (SPs) can trust a common identity provider, reducing the need for each SP to manage its own authentication.

 ## What does a SAML token look like?